rosethachil/ArtGallery/README.md

 3. Set Up the Database
 4. Install MySQL if it is not already installed on your system.
 5. For installation instructions, visit MySQL Downloads.
-6. Log in to MySQL using the command line: mysql -u root -p
+6. Log in to MySQL using the command line:
+    ```bash
+    mysql -u root -p
-7. Create the database: CREATE DATABASE ArtGalleryDB;
+7. Create the database:
+    ```bash
+    CREATE DATABASE ArtGalleryDB;
-8. Import the database schema using the provided database_dump.sql file: mysql -u root -p ArtGalleryDB < database_dump.sql
+8. Import the database schema using the provided database_dump.sql file:
+    ```bash
+    mysql -u root -p ArtGalleryDB < database_dump.sql

 9. Verify the database setup matches the application requirements:
     Artists Table: Includes fields id, name, and bio.